This post may contain affiliate links. Please see my disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 6. Clean up after yourself – don’t leave dishes in the sink or dirty clothes lying around

 What if I told you that the clutter in your house is causing you to procrastinate?
 It may sound counter-intuitive, but this is often the case when it comes to areas of our life where we have a lot of anxiety.
-Areas that may be more worrisome for us are often the ones that we avoid because they’re associated with uncomfortable memories.
+Areas that may be more worrisome for us are often the ones we avoid because they’re associated with uncomfortable memories.
 The more anxious we feel when walking through a room, the less likely we want to go in it.

 7. Get your home’s exterior painted to freshen up the look of your house